 The corporate income tax rate is 17%.
-For Year of Assessment 2017, there is a 50% corporate income tax rebate, capped at SGD 25,000.
-There is also a partial tax exemption of 75% on the first SGD 10,000 and 50% on the next SGD 290,000 of the company's income subject to tax at prevailing corporate tax rate.
+There is a 50% corporate income tax rebate, capped at SGD 25,000.
+There is also a partial tax exemption of 75% on the first SGD 10,000 and 50% on the next SGD 290,000 of the company’s income subject to tax at prevailing corporate tax rate.
 Qualified start-up companies may be granted an exemption on the first SGD 100,000 of normal chargeable income, and a further 50% exemption on the next SGD200,000, for its first three consecutive years of assessment.

 Singapore offers various special regimes, subject to differentiated tax rates, including related to leasing, finance and treasury, insurance and shipping among others.